divv919/openbiz-assignment/README.md

 - Form validation using regex patterns and JavaScript
 - Aadhaar and PAN verification APIs
 - OTP verification system (Hardcoded for now)
+- Being stored in Database hence if someone tries to re-register they will be redirected to the step they were previously on

 ## Tech Stack